-- #2.
-Be able to formulate scientific problems in mathematical terms and apply analytical and numerical methods towards its solution reinforcement level - #3.
-Develop skills to design observing projects with research telescopes and projects drawing upon data in the literature and in archives introductory & reinforcement level - #5.
-Generate fluency in the scientific enterprise and awareness of possible career paths available to the undergraduate astronomy and astrophysics major introductory & reinforcement level
+#2.
+Be able to formulate scientific problems in mathematical terms and apply analytical and numerical methods towards its solution - reinforcement level

+#3.
+Develop skills to design observing projects with research telescopes and projects drawing upon data in the literature and in archives - introductory & reinforcement level